- Join over 1.2 million students every month

 "Humanitarian intervention, which is ruled out by realism and the morality of states, can only be justified by a cosmopolitan morality."
 Discuss.

 The concept of humanitarian intervention has been an issue in world politics ever since the Cold War.
-Since the Gulf War it has been argued1 that there is a need for increased thought about when humanitarian intervention is justifiable.
+Since the Gulf War it has been argued that there is a need for increased thought about when humanitarian intervention is justifiable.
 One of the main arguments against the idea of humanitarian intervention is that it contradicts the concept of the sovereignty of states.
-The leading characteristic of the world political scene in recent centuries is the place of the sovereign state as its chief component.
-By definition, sovereignty denotes complete exclusion of other states from a state's domestic affairs.
+The leading characteristic of the world political scene in recent centuries is the place of the sovereign as its chief component.
+By definition, denotes complete exclusion of other states from a state's domestic affairs.
 Intervention by other states into those affairs thus challenges the essential nature of a state and has consequently always been regarded as a hostile act.
 Nevertheless intervention has in practice been a common feature of international politics.
 This essay will discuss whether humanitarian intervention can be justified in relation to the morality of states, realism and cosmopolitan morality.